1936 Bugatti Atlantic Replica Project

 [06-16-15] Hood form framework...

-An original effort to make the hood panels from aluminum was a colossal FAIL.
+An initial effort to make the hood panels from aluminum was a colossal FAIL.

 We'll make wood mold forms directly and lay-up the upper hood panels in fiberglass.